Walk Around The Exterior Of Your Home and Scout Out Its Weaknesses.

 Talk to your neighborhood association about increased lighting on your street.
 Burglars often case an entire street or neighborhood to determine if it’s a good target, but often prefer to do so in the dark of night.
 A well-lit neighborhood will likely deter him from your area, or at the very least make it very difficult for him to slip away undetected.

-.
+Prune trees around two-story homes.
 A determined crook may scale a tree and break into an upstairs window if branches are long enough to give him access.

 Keep fences, gates, and garage doors locked.
 It’s worth investing in a quality padlock for each outside entrance, even if you only lock it at night.
 However, since most friends and family won’t mind calling ahead to let you know they’re visiting, it’s best to leave them locked at all times.
 Never leave your garage door open if you aren’t in it or outside and able to keep an eye on it.